volkamerlab/volkamerlab_org/content/positions/_index.md

 ## Master and Bachelor Students / Student Assistants (HiWis)

 At Volkamer Lab, we develop methods at the interface between structural bioinformatics and cheminformatics, mostly applied in the context of computer-aided drug design with a focus on machine learning methods.
-In the table bellow you can have a view of the current work ongoing, for more details on each subject, please refer to the research section.
+In the table bellow, you find an overview of the current topics in the group, for more details on each subject, please refer to the research section.

 If you are interested in pursuing a bachelor’s or a master’s thesis with us, please gather the following information: